How do I register my child?

 No!
 It is never “too late” to try hockey!
 The Mite program runs through age 9 (Third Grade).
 There are many Mite players who did not start playing until they were in second or third grade.
 Players at this age quickly catch up to their peers without difficulty!
 This fall we have four FREE Try Hockey Mite Clinics being offered before the start of the season.
 If your child wants to play hockey for the first time at age 4 or age 8, we will get them out on the ice and enjoying the great tradition of hockey!

 In addition we are excited to be able to offer our learn to skate program.
 This program will be open to all new to hockey players of any age.
-The fee for the program is $50 for a four week learn to skate clinic, with one session each Saturday from October 20th through November 10th.
+The fee for the program is $50 for a four week learn to skate clinic, with one session each Saturday.
 The goal of this program is to help new players prepare for the hockey season by getting comfortable being upright and moving on skates!
 If you participate in the Learn to Skate Clinic we will apply a $50 credit to your season registration (meaning that first year Mite players will be able to register for the full season for FREE if they participate in Learn to Skate!)

 Is Mite Hockey for Boys, or can Girls play too?